Small-Loan-Studio/TGO/docs/tutorials/01-tutorial-intro.md

 [GODOT: Select TileMap & Markers]

-If we select TileMap or Markers we notice that the Control Dock pics up on our selection but still doesn't have any content.
+If we select TileMap or Markers we notice that the Control Dock picks up on our selection but still doesn't have any content.
 That's just because we don't have any custom editors built for those items yet.

 [GODOT: Select Objects and some of the children]

 Now instead let's head back to the scene tree and select the objects section, or any of the children within.
-That's a different story and gives you have access to several pre-built components that we can add as a way to start laying laying pieces down that a player-as-Devin can interact with to drive the story forward.
+That's a different story and now you'll have access to several pre-built components that we can add as a way to start laying pieces down that a player-as-Devin can interact with to drive the story forward.

-[Wrapping up]
+[SLIDE: Wrapping up]
+Cheers!
+That's it for the structure & tooling intro.
 Up next we'll get into how to create a new level and then following that we'll dig into each of the components you see in the Control Dock.